 Cabin crew life can be fulfilling for those who have a passion for travel, enjoy meeting new people, and thrive in a dynamic work environment.
 However, it is important to recognise that cabin crew life can also come with its challenges, such as irregular schedules, potential health issues, and time away from home.
 Ultimately, the perception of whether cabin crew life is good will vary based on individual preferences and priorities.

-Is being a cabin crew a tiring job?
+2. Is being a Cabin Crew a tiring job?

 Yes, being a cabin crew member can be a physically and mentally tiring job.
 Long working hours, jet lag from frequent travel across different time zones, and the demanding nature of attending to passenger needs can contribute to fatigue and exhaustion.
 However, cabin crew members often develop strategies to manage their energy levels and prioritise self-care to cope with the demands of the job.